+- TWU Resources

-- TWU Campus Status - On-Campus Access Request Flowchart (TWU Internal Website; See Appendix A) - TWU COVID-19 Campus Access Policy (Appendix B)
+- o TWU Campus Status

+- o On-Campus Access Request Flowchart

+- (TWU Internal Website; See Appendix A)

+- o TWU COVID-19 Campus Access Policy (Appendix B)

-c.
-Administrative Areas
+- Administrative Areas

 TWU is committed to the health and safety of all our employees.
 As part of the campus access plan, faculty, staff and affiliate spaces will be operating within 30% capacity guidelines.
 The Health and Safety Task Force worked closely with involved stakeholders to formulate comprehensive Building Safety Plans to guide operating health and safety procedures for administrative areas.
 Wherever possible, remote work will continue and student access to these spaces will be heavily limited to further reduce traffic.